karschsp/band-names/BAND-NAMES.md

 * The Spacious Basements
 * The Tagalongs
 * The Tells
 * The Third Wheels
+* The Underestimators
 * The Understatements
 * The Utility Infielders
 * The Vicious Cycles
+* The Vignettes
+* Understatement Of The Year
 * Woah, Woah, WOAH!
 * ~~The Manny Trio~~ http://www.themannytrio.com/